Back to blog

 const filePath = args?.path as string

-// Step 1: Validate the tool input (the file path itself)
+// Step 1: validate the tool input (the file path itself)

 const inputSafe = await validateWithSafePrompt(filePath)